 2019 2GC Balanced Scorecard Usage Survey

-- Most common use scenario of the Balanced Scorecard is to implement organizational strategy
+- The most common use scenario of the Balanced Scorecard is to implement organizational strategy

 - 56% of organizations use some kind of automation software